RX309Electronics/GREMLIN/README.md

 If you need to modify specific elements, cd into the 'buildroot' folder and then execute 'make {package_name}-menuconfig'. (eg: make linux-menuconfig, make busybox-menuconfig).

 # Hardware support
 Curently very mixed results but will do some more testing.
 Works atleast in QEMU Vm, and ramdisk mostly works on real hardware.
-Kernel tweaking and fine tuning is still not done
+Kernel tweaking and fine tuning is still not complete, but works on baremetal already.
+Audio, network and Xorg.Needs more hw testing.
+Also bootable from usb!

 # (Remote) Administration
 You can ssh into the system running the distro, or hook up a keyboard (and or mouse) and then switch tty or enter some UART console.